12 Keys’ Stimulant Addiction Treatment In Florida

 - Therapy specifically tailored to help recovering stimulant users.
 One example that has shown success in the treatment of stimulant addiction is the Matrix Model, wherein therapy is combined with substance and addiction education, regular drug tests to ensure abstinence, and self-help participation.

-Within the stimulant treatment program at 12 Keys Rehab, we know how difficult quitting drugs can be.
+Within the stimulant addiction treatment facility at 12 Keys in Florida, we know how difficult quitting drugs can be.
 Every day, we teach and demonstrate to our small clientele how to live a successful and sober lifestyle.
-866-480-4328
+800-338-5770

-From helping you manage uncomfortable withdrawal symptoms to teaching you how to beat the cravings associated with quitting, the staff at 12 Keys Rehab is here for you, 24 hours a day, 7 days a week.
-Call us now for more information—your call is free and confidential, and there is no obligation to enroll.
+From helping you manage uncomfortable withdrawal symptoms to teaching you how to beat the cravings associated with quitting, Our staff is here for you, 24 hours a day, 7 days a week.
+Call our stimulant addiction treatment center in Florida now for more information—your call is free and confidential, and there is no obligation to enroll.
 Let us help you find your way to recovery.